FelipeTomazEC/Lexical-Analyzer/README.md

 This project is an implementation of a **simple** Lexical Analyzer made in Java.
 It provides a GUI where the user can type the code and get the tokens of it.
-It is also possible load the code from a file and make the analysis.
+It is also possible to load the code from a file and make the analysis.

 ### Recognized Tokens
 The Lexical Analyzer of this project recognizes the following classes